taichain/Tai-Labs-explorer/README.md

 };
 ```

-* rpc etherzero rpc which your browser will grab data from
+* rpc TaiChain rpc which your browser will grab data from
 * blocks  is a list of blocks to grab.
 It can be specified as a list of block numbers or an interval of block numbers.
 When specified as an interval, it will start at the ```end``` block and keep recording decreasing block numbers.
 * terminateAtExistingDB will terminate the block grabber once it gets to a block it has already stored in the DB.
 * quiet prints out the log of what it is doing. currently not use